Economy of Asia: Association of Southeast Asian Nations

 The Association of Southeast Asian Nations (ASEAN) is a political, economic, security, military, educational and socio-cultural organization of countries located in Southeast Asia.
 Founded in 1967, its aim is to foster cooperation and mutual assistance among members.
 The countries meet annually every November in summits.
 The organisation serves as a central platform for cooperation and unity in Asia, its affiliates created several trade blocs in the region, including Regional Comprehensive Economic Partnership, the world's largest trade bloc.

-The current member countries of ASEAN are Myanmar (Burma), Laos, Thailand, Cambodia, Vietnam, Philippines, Malaysia, Brunei Darussalam, Singapore and Indonesia.
-East Timor and Papua New Guinea are given observer status.
+The current member countries of ASEAN are Myanmar (Burma), Laos, Thailand, Cambodia, Vietnam, Philippines, Malaysia, Brunei Darussalam, Singapore, Indonesia, and East Timor.
+Papua New Guinea is given observer status.

 In 2005, ASEAN was instrumental in establishing the East Asia Summit (involving all ASEAN members plus China, Japan, South Korea, India, Australia and New Zealand) which some have proposed may become in the future a trade bloc, the arrangements for which are far from certain and not yet clear.

 The Asian Currency Unit (ACU) is a proposed currency unit for the ASEAN "10+3" economic circle.
 (ASEAN, the mainland of the People's Republic of China, India, Japan, and South Korea).